YL-Tan/Map-design/README.md

 This repository contains all the files related to the Waste Management Map Design project, a tableau-based data visualization aimed at understanding the waste distribution in Washington.

 ## Files Included
-Here's a brief description of each file and directory:
+Below is a brief description of each file and directory in this repository:

-Code_data_processing.ipynb: Jupyter notebook that contains all the Python code used to process and analyze the dataset.
+Code_data_processing.ipynb: This is a Jupyter notebook that contains all the Python code used for data processing and analysis.

-Waste_Management_Upload.twb: Tableau workbook file containing the final visualization. docs/: Directory containing all the documents, including 'Note_DesignChanges.pdf', 'Presentation_Final.pptx', and 'Presentation_Final_PDF.pdf' data/: Directory containing all the original data files used in the project, including 'County Disposal.xlsx', 'IntermediateData.xlsx', and 'WA Recycling.xlsx'. solid_waste_final_data.xlsx: The final processed data used in the Tableau visualization.
+Waste_Management_Upload.twb: This Tableau workbook file houses the final visualization for the project.

+solid_waste_final_data.xlsx: This is the final processed data that was used in the Tableau visualization.

+docs/: This directory contains all the documents related to the project, which include:

+Note_DesignChanges.pdf: A PDF document detailing the design changes made throughout the development process.
+Presentation_Final.pptx: The final presentation in PowerPoint format.
+Presentation_Final_PDF.pdf: The final presentation in PDF format.

+data/: This directory houses all the original data files used in the project.
+These files include:

+County Disposal.xlsx
+IntermediateData.xlsx
+WA Recycling.xlsx